projectcalico/calico/felix/docs/config-params.md

 ### `WindowsManageFirewallRules` (config file) / `windowsManageFirewallRules` (YAML)

-Configures whether or not Felix will program Windows Firewall rules. (to allow inbound access to its own metrics ports).
+Configures whether or not Felix will program Windows Firewall rules (to allow inbound access to its own metrics ports).

 | Detail |   |
 | --- | --- |